Defection: Court Abridges Hearing Time in Suit Seeking Sack of Dogara

 At the last proceeding in December last year, the court had scheduled the case for hearing for March 5, 2021.

-However, at the resumed hearing on Monday, the lawyer to the plaintiffs, Mr Jibril Jibril, prayed the court to abridge the time for the hearing of the suit claiming that Dogara is already enjoying legislative privileges as a member of the House of Representatives.
+However at the resumed hearing yesterday, lawyer to the plaintiffs, Mr. Jibril Jibril prayed the court to abridge the time for the hearing of the suit claiming that Dogara is already enjoying legislative privileges as a member of the House of Representatives.

 In a short ruling, the judge granted the application and fixed February 4, 2021 for hearing.

-Those sued alongside Dogara included the House of Representatives Speaker, the Attorney General of the Federation (AGF), the Independent National Electoral Commission (INEC) and the APC.
+Those sued alongside Dogara, include the House of Representatives Speaker, the Attorney General of the Federation (AGF), the Independent National Electoral Commission (INEC) and the APC.

-The Chairman of the Bauchi State PDP, Akuyam, in a supporting affidavit, stated that there was no crisis or division in the PDP, the political platform through which Dogara was elected as a serving member of the National Assembly in the last general election.
+Chairman of the Bauchi State PDP, Akuyam, in a supporting affidavit stated that there was no crisis or division in the PDP, the political platform through which Dogara was elected as a serving member of the National Assembly in the last general election.

-He also stated that there were no mergers involving the PDP from which Dogara defected.
+Akuyam also stated that there were no mergers involving the pdp, from which dogara defected.

 They therefore asked the court to, among others, declare that Dogara has ceased to be a member of the National Assembly from the date he defected to the APC.